Harmonics on Mallet Percussion Instruments

 [2] Related pitches that speak above this fundamental are called overtones.
 The 1st overtone would be the 2nd partial of the bar's harmonic series.

-[4] The harmonic series that can be found in nature and that can be produced by many instruments follows a pattern above the fundamental: 1 octave — 1 octave and perfect fifth — 2 octaves — 2 octaves and major third — 2 octaves and perfect fifth — 2 octaves and minor* 7th — 3 octaves — and more...
+[4] The harmonic series that can be found in nature and that can be produced by many instruments follows a specific pattern above the fundamental: 1 octave — 1 octave and perfect fifth — 2 octaves — 2 octaves and major third — 2 octaves and perfect fifth — 2 octaves and minor* 7th — 3 octaves — and more...

 [5] The harmonic series produced on mallet percussion instruments are not the same as the above series.
 Due to this, bars are often tuned in a way where the overtones are harmonically pleasant, desirable, etc. (This may differ from one culture to another.)